“Get big or get out.”

 Part of this maximalist approach involved the heavy use of chemical fertilizers and insecticides, the patenting of seeds designed to be activated by these chemicals, and the conversion of vast miles of family farming into powerful agribusinesses managed by a thoroughly captured Department of Agriculture.

 It was such a joy this weekend to tour around at some surviving local farms in my area.
 These are locally owned and managed plots of land where they will raise anything that sells.
-They have a retail store connected that picks what’s in season that morning and puts it on the stand, alongside apple cider, fresh eggs, raw milk (hugely in demand), and real jams and jellies, which taste nothing like what you buy in the superstores.
+They have a connected retail store that picks what’s in season that morning and puts it on the stand, alongside apple cider, fresh eggs, raw milk (hugely in demand), and real jams and jellies, which taste nothing like what you buy in the superstores.

 I asked her what her life would be like without government support of agribusiness subsidies from taxpayers plus superstores that, at this point, might as well also be a government project.
 She laughed and said that this would be the dream.
-They want no favors from government.
+They want no favors from the government.
 They only want a level playing field and the right to sell directly to willing buyers without dealing with an endless flurry of red tape.

 There was a time, back before I bothered knowing such people, that I thought huge businesses and government backing was what was necessary to support 8 billion people.
 After seeing the incredible burdens local farms face, I no longer believe this.
 There is nothing wrong with big farms but nothing wrong with small farms either.